organisciak/dissertation/document/1_intro.md

 For tasks where the contribution is numeric and ordinally or continuously coded, methods exist for interpreting when coders are similar but operating with different frame.
 These include using covariation instead of agreement [@neuendorf_content_2002], and normalizing by a user mean [@hofmann_latent_2004; @bell_bellkor_2008].

-Also, in a traditional setting such as that seen in cataloguing, few coders are making many contributions with a strong overlap when multiple keying is required.
+Also, in a traditional setting such as that seen in cataloguing, few coders are making many contributions with a strong overlap between them.
 In contrast, crowdsourcing deals with many contributors submitting generally few contributions and with little overlap.
 In instances of paid crowdsourcing, there is more control over the way that contributions are made, but since contributors are usually self-selected, it is still possible to run into fatigue, misunderstanding, or inattentiveness.